equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 connection to internet (deep monolith stuff).

-I have cloud coding VM set up and whenever I need to develop something related to external calls or actually to lunch development server then I ssh to it.
+I have cloud coding VM set up and whenever I need to develop something related to external calls or actually to launch development server then I ssh to it.
 I would say it's  50:50 time spent relation.